 You want to build tension by keeping things from the characters and the reader

-What’s more, third person limited also allows us to keep things from the characters while revealing them to the reader.
-This is because you can switch viewpoints between chapters.
-One of your viewpoint characters might therefore learn something that another one doesn’t yet know.
+What’s more, the ability to switch viewpoint character between chapters and scenes also allows us to keep things from the characters while revealing them to the reader, since one of your viewpoint characters might learn something that another one doesn’t yet know.

 When does it get tricky?